-Domestic animals are allegories of good heartedness, kindness, and generosity.
+Domestic animals are allegories of good-heartedness, kindness, and generosity.

-The Silly Wolf (fairy tale)
+The Silly Wolf (Fairy Tale)

 spoke to him, saying, “Wolf, do not eat me.
 To the south, there is a horse

-which fell and is stuck in the mud.
+that fell and is stuck in the mud.
 Please eat him.”
 The Wolf obeyed the

 word of the intestine and went to the place that the intestine pointed out.